 Step 1 - Talk to a doctor

-Talk to a doctor about your child's asthma.
-If your child has asthma or if you think your child may have asthma, take your child to a doctor.
-Your doctor will work with you to keep your child from having asthma attacks.
+If you think that you or your child may have asthma, talk to a doctor.
+Your doctor will work with you to diagnose asthma and keep you or your child from having asthma attacks.

 - Identify asthma triggers in your home.